sjaensch/bravado-asyncio/README.rst

 Development and contributing
 ----------------------------

-Developing ``bravado-asyncio`` requires a working installation of Python 3.5 or 3.6 with the virtualenv package being installed.
+Developing ``bravado-asyncio`` requires a working installation of Python 3.5 or 3.6 with the `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ package being installed.
 All other requirements will be installed in a virtualenv created in the ``venv`` directory.

 1. Run ``make``.
 This will create the virtualenv you will use for development, with all runtime and development dependencies installed.
- 2. If you're using `aactivator <https://github.com/Yelp/aactivator>`__ then you will be prompted to activate the new environment, please do so.
+2. If you're using `aactivator <https://github.com/Yelp/aactivator>`_ then you will be prompted to activate the new environment, please do so.
 If you prefer not to use aactivator, do ``source .activate.sh``.
 3. Make sure everything is set up correctly by running ``make test``.

-Note that ``make test`` will try running the tests both with Python 3.5 and Python 3.6.
-It's totally fine if you have only one of the two installed - just make sure that at least one of the two suites passes.
-Use
+Note that ``make test`` will run the tests with whatever version of Python 3 you have installed - i.e. whatever version ``python3`` points to.
+Adjust your shell path settings accordingly to use a different Python version.
+Alternatively, you can ask tox to run tests with a specific Python version like so:

 .. code-block:: bash

-     $ tox -e cover
+     $ tox -e py36

-to run the tests only with your installe
+This will run tests with Python 3.6.

+Travis (the continuous integration system) will run tests with both Python 3.5 and Python 3.6, so make sure you don't write code that works on Python 3.6 only.

 Great, you're ready to go!
 If you have an improvement or bugfix, please submit a pull request.